moa-digitalagency/PhramaGA/docs/COMMERCIAL.md

-# Pharmacies Gabon - Commercial Overview
+# UrgenceGabon.com - Commercial Overview

 ## Executive Summary

-Pharmacies Gabon is Gabon's premier digital pharmacy locator platform, designed to connect citizens with essential pharmaceutical services across the nation.
+UrgenceGabon.com is Gabon's premier digital pharmacy locator and emergency services platform, designed to connect citizens with essential pharmaceutical and healthcare services across the nation.
 The platform serves as a centralized hub for pharmacy information, emergency duty schedules, and healthcare emergency contacts.

 ## The Challenge

-In Gabon, accessing pharmaceutical services presents significant challenges:
+In Gabon, accessing pharmaceutical and emergency services presents significant challenges:

 - **Fragmented Information**: Pharmacy locations, hours, and services are scattered across various sources
 - **Emergency Pharmacy Access**: Finding on-duty pharmacies (pharmacies de garde) during nights and weekends is difficult